andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 Bundler-audit keeps your gems updated but remember your application is not only your code and your gems, any other software used can be a point of failure as well, so take care of your OS, database and any other piece of software used.

+## Use HTTPS everywhere

+Http is a text protocol, so anyone sniffing your network traffic is able to read the content of the http comunication, for this reason you must use https in every endpoint in your site in production.
+Some people think only critical places like checkout, payment, sign in / up endpoints should be accessed by https, but if you have any respect for the clients information you should use it in any url.
+You never know what kind of information your client is writing in your application and which are confidential or not, so treat any client data as confidential.

+If you don't want to spend money in a SSL certificate [https://letsencrypt.org](https://letsencrypt.org) gives you for free.
+Another solution
+I personally use is [https://www.cloudflare.com](https://www.cloudflare.com), you just configure your DNS entries there and they provide you free https.
+They also have good cache and DDoS mitigation solutions in the paid plans.

 ## Use an static code analyzer

 It is not difficult to write secure code in rails, but anyway I use and recommend using an static code analyzer